Yashraj0241/Brain-Tumor-Detection/README.md

 ## **Dataset and Preprocessing**

 1. **Dataset**: The dataset was sourced from Kaggle.
-It contains labeled images of brain tumors and non-tumorous cases.
+It contains labeled images of brain tumors (Glioma, Meningioma, Pituitary) and non-tumorous cases.

 2. **Preprocessing**:
    - Data augmentation techniques used: